 - Addressing discipline issues

-The Program Coordinator and the SRCs are on-call 24 hours a day.
-Our staff members are dedicated to creating a safe and fun experience for every student.
-If you have any special concerns or questions, please speak with one of the program staff members during Orientation check-in.
+The Assistant Director and Program Coordinators will rotate being on-call 24 hours a day.
+Our program staff members are dedicated to creating a safe and fun experience for every student.
+If you have any special concerns or questions, please speak with one of us during Orientation check-in.

 Once students are enrolled in classes, Loyola generates an electronic bill (e-Bill) on the 15th of every month for any outstanding tuition or housing balances.
 Soon after their e-Bill is generated, an e-mail notification will be sent.
 Payments are due on the 5th of the following month.
 Monthly invoices are generated for current charges only.
 A student account may not be billed for the entire cost of the program in one cyle.
 We encourage you to check their account multiple times to make sure all bills are paid in full.